 Trogir doesn’t disappoint.
 It produces one captivating site after another – especially the Venetian Cathedral of St. Lovro!

-Dinner at a favorite café and a slow walk along the promenade on the way back to my apartment watching the harbor and listening to a mix of European accents ended a satisfying day.
+Dinner at a favorite café and a slow walk along the promenade on the way back to my apartment watching the harbor and listening to a mix of European accents ended a beautiful and satisfying day.